deepanshs/mrsimulator/docs/user_guide/methods_library/methods_library.rst

 dimensions in this list, whereas a 1D method will only have one.
 See :numref:`table_generic_spectral_dimension` for the attributes of a SpectralDimension object.

+If you are interested in writing custom Methods, see the :ref:

 .. _bloch_decay:
 .. include:: bloch_decay.rst